emmetog/docker-gc/README.md

 Pruning Containers
 -------------------

-Use the `--containers=""` flag to specify a regex of the containers to remove.
+Use the `--containers` flag to specify a regex of the containers to remove.

 To remove only containers with "web" in their name, use this:
 ```